stevemanavalan/IRTEX/README.md

 Apart from notebooks there are also Python runnable files which can be run from command prompt.
 For this keep the mpegfeatures.jar and AnotherPython.py runnable python files in the same directory.

+The MPEG_Features.py file contain all the implemention and is the master file for this feature.
+All the other implementation files are called and accessed using this master file.
+The descriptions and workings of all the files are below:
+1. MPEG_Features.py - Main file which has reading dataset and similarity calculations for query image.
+2. Decision_Rule.py - Decision rules for better global and textual explanations(Under work).
+3. Dominant_Color.py - To get the dominant color information of the image.
+4. Pascal_Labels.py - To get the multiple lables for pascal dataset.

-The command for ruuning these python files are :
+The command for running these python files are :
   ### To Extract complete dataset features :
     Command : python3 AnotherPython.py -f cifar10/cifar10/train
        • -f : token to indicate dataset feature generation